Pigmentation is one of the most common reasons for visiting aesthetic medicine clinics.

 Of laser procedures, photorejuvenation is in the first place - one of the most effective and demanded methods of combating the signs of photoaging, including pigmentation.
 If the treatment with peels and creams will take at least 30 days to see results, then photorejuvenation with pigmentation allows you to see the first results quickly, within 10-14 days.

-We use BBL photorejuvenation from the American company Sciton - a unique patented technology with clinically proven efficacy.
+We use BBL photorejuvenation from Sciton, US - a unique patented technology with clinically proven efficacy.
 Our patients like this procedure most of all, since the results are noticeable the next day, and rehabilitation is minimal.

 An even tone, smooth, beautiful and radiant skin is real thanks to photorejuvenation at Venus Clinic!
 We are waiting for you for a consultation.